justinross102/386-blog/_posts/2023-09-01-first-post.md

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/graphs_in_r_plots/basic_boxplot.jpeg" alt="" style="width:500px;"/>

 Just as we did with the scatterplot, we can add additional information to this plot by specifying a color.
-For boxplots, we will specify a `fill` variable in the `aes()` function.
+For boxplots, we specify a color using the `fill` argument in the `aes()` function.
 We can also switch the orientation of the plots by adding `coord_flip()` to our code.

 ```r
 phillies_games %>%